shamshadM/shamshadm.github.io/files/unix/ListingFilesAndDirectories.md

 ```scss
 $ ls unixstuff
 ```
-to list the conents of your unixstuff directory.
+to list the contents of your unixstuff directory.

 Now type